Imago

 November 2, 2025: Denver Broncos head coach Sean Payton during a game between the Denver Broncos and the Houston Texans in Houston, TX. .. /CSM – ZUMAc04_ 20251102_zma_c04_723 Copyright: xTraskxSmithx

 Head coach Sean Payton isn’t waiting for problems to solve themselves, not with the Kansas City Chiefs looming and the AFC West within reach.
-The Denver Broncos may be 8-2, but their head coach is making bold moves to tighten the screws.
+The Denver Broncos may be 8-2, but their head coach is planning bold moves to tighten the screws.

 Watch What’s Trending Now!

+The Broncos released wide receiver Trent Sherfield just before their Week 11 matchup with Kansas City.
+Payton made the call and didn’t hesitate.
 That decision wasn’t made in isolation.
 It ties back to a broader offseason strategy, where Denver brought in two special teams veterans this offseason, Sam Franklin and Sherfield, hoping they’d boost depth and consistency.
 Instead, both moves fizzled.

 ADVERTISEMENT